XIAOZHUXUEJAVA/blog-blog/data/blog/BubbleSort.md

         if (array == null) {
             throw new IllegalArgumentException("the input array can not be null");
         }
-        // the array contain only one element, just return if (array.length < 2) {
+        // the array contain only one element or empty, just return if (array.length < 2) {
             return;
         }